-With SIBO and a FODMAP-sensitivity, you usually don’t need to strictly avoid wheat or any food.
+With SIBO and a FODMAP sensitivity, it’s usually enough to just temporarily reduce wheat and other FODMAPS, without needing to strictly avoid wheat or any other food.

-Gluten can cause immune dysfunction
+Gluten sensitivity can drive or worsen immune dysfunction

 - brain fog